 The first World Cup was played in Uruguay and since then the tournament has been held every fourth year (with exceptions for interruption due to the Second World War).
 Since the first official World Cup in 1930 FIFA had remain the organizer.
-However, there was unofficial pre-FIFA World Cups already in the late 1800s, in a time then only few national teams existed.
+There was, however, unofficial pre-FIFA World Cups already in the late 1800s, in a time then only few national teams existed.
 Another unofficial "world cup" arranged before 1930 was Sir Thomas Lipton Trophy held in 1909 and 1911.
 Besides that, the Summer Olympic football competitions would be a mark of which the best national teams were before 1930 - the Olympic tournaments consisted however only of amateur teams due to the regulations, so the World Cup became the real deal.

 1974: West Germany